pettni/smooth/README.md

 - [ ] Better sparse solvers
   - Eigen SparseQR seems crappy for bspline fitting
-  1. Use SPQR from suitesparse in current framework
+  1. Use SPQR from suitesparse in current framework: similar problems
   2. Use LDLT to solve full problem J' J x = -J' r
      - do this directly with a given lambda = 1 / D
      - do this inside of lmpar...